ChristopherRC/servercert/docs/BR.md

     - how the Certificate(s) in question violates these Requirements or a CA's own policies; OR
     - a reason for Certificate revocation (e.g., a demonstration of key compromise, or a Subscriber request aligned with [Section 4.9.1](#491-circumstances-for-revocation)).

-A CA MAY take precautionary measures to prevent submission of non-actionable Certificate Problem Reports (e.g., input control validation on a form used to collect Certificate Problem Reports).
+A CA MAY take measures to prevent submission of non-actionable Certificate Problem Reports (e.g., input control validation on a form used to collect Certificate Problem Reports).

 Within 24 hours after determining a Certificate Problem Report is actionable:
 1. The CA SHALL provide a preliminary report on its findings to the entity who filed the Certificate Problem Report.